MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 Viva Insights processes behavioral analytics data once a week.
 You can run your pipeline more frequently than weekly, but you’ll get the same output until the following week.

-The sample Azure Data Factory pipeline we’ve provided on GitHub includes a [trigger](/azure/data-factory/concepts-pipeline-execution-triggers) that executes the pipeline once every seven days, which is the recommended frequency.
+The sample Azure Data Factory pipeline we provide on GitHub includes a [trigger](/azure/data-factory/concepts-pipeline-execution-triggers) that executes the pipeline once every seven days, which is the recommended frequency.

 ### Optional steps

 You might need to take one or both of these steps depending on your use case:

 * If you don’t have access to your customer’s tenant directory information, you can use the information in [Join Viva Insights data with other data](#join-viva-insights-data-with-other-data) to export Azure Active Directory user data.
-In the sample Data Factory Pipeline we’ve provided on GitHub, this step is marked as **OPTIONAL**.
+In the sample Data Factory Pipeline we provide on GitHub, this step is marked as **OPTIONAL**.
 * If you want to continuously poll the Blob Storage account (that is, use a pull model) for changes instead of using the sample pipeline’s Azure function, refer to [How to use a pull model](#how-to-use-a-pull-model).

 #### Join Viva Insights data with other data